‘Virus at Iran’s gates’: How Tehran failed to stop outbreak

 However, the system appears to be stretching at the seams, with online videos purporting to show field hospitals going up.
 Meanwhile, Iran’s 80 million people, whose sense of high risk has been dulled by years of international isolation, crowd into grocery stores and butcher shops, suspicious of anything in the state media.

 Nowruz, the Persian New Year, looms on Friday, a holiday when millions travel.
-The government repeatedly has stopped short of ordering any major travel restrictions.
-It hasn’t explained why, but there could be worry about further angering its people or slowing down its anemic, sanctions-hurt economy.
+The government repeatedly had stopped short of ordering any major travel restrictions.
+It didn’t explain why, but there could be worry about further angering its people or slowing down its anemic, sanctions-hurt economy.

-Online videos show Iranians ignoring government demands to stay home and moving instead toward the coast of the Caspian Sea and the Persian Gulf.
+Online videos showed Iranians ignoring government demands to stay home and moving instead toward the coast of the Caspian Sea and the Persian Gulf.
 Residents of hard-hit Rasht, on Iran’s coast, have threatened to attack out-of-towners.

 “We expect that, God willing, we can contain the rising trend of the disease, not the disease itself, by March 26,” said Harirchi, the health official who is recovering from COVID-19.
 “But I say this very frankly: if the great people don’t cooperate, the disease will continue to be there until late May or even in June, and turn into a huge crisis.”